kevinzfjiang/rss-proxy-portal/README.md

 RSS Proxy Portal

-A simple, self-hosted web portal to fetch and proxy restricted RSS feeds.
+A self-hosted web portal to fetch and proxy restricted RSS feeds.

 This application helps when RSS feeds are protected by IP, require login cookies, or check for a specific User-Agent.

 It runs a lightweight web server that:

-- Fetches these restricted feeds in the background from a server that does have access (e.g., your home server).
+- Fetches restricted feeds in the background from a server that does have access (e.g., your home server).
-- Provides a simple web UI to add, manage, and delete feeds.
+- Provides a modern web UI to add, manage, and delete feeds.
-- Serves the cached RSS content at a new, simple, public URL (e.g., /feed/my-feed.xml) that any RSS reader can use.
+- Serves the cached RSS content at a new, simple URL (e.g., /feed/my-feed.xml) that any RSS reader can use.

 Features

-Simple Web UI: A clean interface (built with Flask) to add and remove feeds.
+- Modern UI: Refreshed dark theme with card layout, better forms, copy-to-clipboard links.

-Background Fetching: A background thread automatically fetches all feeds every 5 minutes.
+- Background Fetching: Configurable interval; fetches all feeds periodically.

-Custom Credentials: Set custom cookies and User-Agent strings for each feed individually.
+- Custom Credentials: Set cookies and User-Agent strings per feed.

-Custom URL Paths: Define your own proxy path (e.g., RSS-chip.xml) for each feed.
+- Custom URL Paths: Define your own proxy path (e.g., RSS-chip.xml) for each feed.

-Persistent Storage: Uses a simple SQLite database (feeds.db) to store your configurations.
+- Persistent Storage: SQLite database (feeds.db) stores configurations and settings.
+- Settings Page: Admin UI to configure fetch interval, persisted to DB.
+- Robust Encoding Handling: Preserves original bytes and sets proper charset to avoid garbled text (e.g., Chinese GBK/GB2312, UTF-8).

-Containerized: Includes a Dockerfile for easy deployment.
+- Containerized: Includes a Dockerfile for easy deployment.

 Authentication & Roles